efarish/portfolio/aws/ecs_docker/README.md

 What's interesting:

 * All resources for this project are created using CloudFormation.
+* A VPC with two public and private subnets is created along with the supporting Internet and NAT gateways.
-* This project provides two examples of linking an AWS API Gateway to ECS: 1) Using an application load balancer, 2) Using  Cloud Map.
+* Two apporaches for linking an AWS API Gateway to ECS are explored: 1) Using an application load balancer (ALB), and 2) Using Cloud Map.
+* For the ALB approach, the ALB and an ECS service are deplyed to the private subnets.
+* For the Cloud Map approach, a Cloud Map service is used to integrat the API Gateway with ECS.
+* Both approaches use a VPC Link to give API Gateway access to the private subnets.

 **NOTE**: The charges for this stack can accumulate quickly.
 Be sure to delete the stack when done.
 See [section 'AWS Cleanup'](#cleanup) for options to delete the stack.